 - Recreational diving dive planning

-The PADI Scuba Review course is particularly beneficial if you:
+The Scuba Review course is particularly beneficial if you:

-- Are a PADI Open Water Diver course referral student who wants a refresher prior to making your open water training dives.
+- Are an Open Water Diver course referral student who wants a refresher prior to making your open water training dives.

-- Are a PADI Scuba Diver who wants to upgrade to PADI Open Water Diver.
+- Are a Scuba Diver who wants to upgrade to Open Water Diver.

 - Just haven't scuba dived in a while and want to get acclimatised again.